bogzbonny/yeehaw/_TODO.md

        this format can be viewed in the terminal with "cat my_ansi_image.ans"

 40. jexer custom mouse types (requires image support, and mouse pixel tracking)

+40. irregular gradient lines
+    - OUTWARD
+      - a gradient moving outward from an irregular set of coordinates (making a line
+      - basically just a bunch of radial point gradients however when they interact the lowest gradient position should just be used (as opposed to a blend)
+    - ALONG
+      - gradient moving along the irregular line
+      - could be used to simulate a gradient border (imagine the gradient follows this line:         ┌──────────┐
+                                   │          │
+                                   │          │
+                                   │          │
+                                   └──────────┘

+20. gradients on angles: get the actual aspect ratio from the terminal instead of assuming a 3:4.